SowinskiBraeden/school-management-api/README.md

 information, generate information, delete information, authentication etc. I have created a new repository for the next frontier of this project.
 I am now concurrently working on the [School Management Website](https://github.com/SowinskiBraeden/school-management).

-The School Management Website. is going to be written using the [Vue.js](https://vuejs.org/) framework.
-Vue.js is a popular framwork for working on frontend UI programs.
-I am currently unfamiliar with the framework but plan on learning the framework to use it more in the future.
+The School Management Website, is going to be written using the [Next.js](https://nextjs.org/) framework.
+Previously the plan
+was to use Vue.js, and I started work on the project, which I have now decided to discontinue and archive it [here](https://github.com/SowinskiBraeden/school-management-archived).
+I now plan to start from scratch and use Next.js as I believe it is more
+suited for this project and is more popular with its use of React.js over Vue.js.
 <br>

 ### Built With